 - The April 26, 2013 episode of Latin Pulse focuses on one of the unintended consequences of immigration enforcement policies in the U.S.—the separation of U.S. citizen children from their deported parents.
 CLALS Director Eric Hershberg discusses a proposed research project examining the impacts of parental deportation on U.S. citizen youth of Salvadoran origin.

-- In an interview broadcast by Univisión, CLALS Director Eric Hershberg sheds light on the new Obama administration policy of "deferred action" and raises the important issue of U.S. citizen children who have lost family members due to deportation.
-Click here for a video of the Univisión report followed by the interview (in Spanish).
+- In an interview broadcast by Univisión, CLALS Director Eric Hershberg shed light on the new Obama administration policy of "deferred action" and raises the important issue of U.S. citizen children who have lost family members due to deportation. (video and report no longer available).

 - In response to a timely article by the New York Times depicting the plight of U.S. citizen children relocated to Mexico following the deportation of a parent, CLALS Director Eric Hershberg submitted a letter to the editor calling attention to the substantial number of children of deportees who remain in the U.S. Click here to read the published letter.